mattsteen14/ca-quote-api/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Complete project as per brief.
+- [ ] Assess the styling and personalize.
 - [ ] Testing & Debugging.
 - [ ] Share on Codecademy forums for feedback.
 - [ ] Use surge to deploy.